 Being bear aware helps keep people and bears safe

-A brown bear sighted by one of our remote wildlife cameras.
+A black bear sighted by one of our remote wildlife cameras.

 August 2016 – Bears may look cute and cuddly from a distance, but an up-close encounter is a different matter, and can result in bad outcomes for both people and the animals involved.